-What direction can the Career Development Center (CDC) offer in helping my student select a major?
+What direction can the Center for Career and Calling (CCC) offer in helping my student select a major?

 A liberal arts education is designed to expose students to a broad range of opportunities both inside and outside of the classroom that lead to a lifetime of learning and personal growth and development.
-We in the Career Development Center (CDC) believe that to set that lifetime course, an individual must identify his/her own unique gifts and talents.
-The CDC has career exploration tools available to help students identify these areas and match them with occupational and academic options.
+We in the Center for Career and Calling (CCC) believe that to set that lifetime course, an individual must identify his/her own unique gifts and talents.
+The CCC has career exploration tools available to help students identify these areas and match them with occupational and academic options.

 What does my child's major have to offer?

-The CDC has an abundant amount of information related to what occupations relate to particular major areas of study which students can access on the Raven CareerLink (RCL) site.
+The CCC has an abundant amount of information related to what occupations relate to particular major areas of study which students can access on the website.
 Students should also talk directly with AU faculty in their area of study to learn more about what types of opportunities arise from study in the academic major.

 Do you offer career interest testing?
 What does it cost me?

-Students have access to career exploration assessments which help them to identify their unique work interests, skills, personality traits, and values FREE of charge as part of their AU experience.
-They can then schedule an appointment with a Career Advisor to review their results and plan next steps to reach their personal and professional goals.
+Students have access to multiple career exploration assessments which help them to identify their unique work interests, skills & talents, personality traits, and values as part of their AU experience.
+To take full advantage, students should schedule an appointment with a Career Advisor to review their results and plan next steps to reach their personal and professional goals.

 Who does my student contact for employment during the school year?

 Student employment opportunities are available through the Human Resources office.

 During the fall and spring semesters, the CCC coordinates on-campus recruiting visits with employers who hire students for full-time and part-time summer jobs and internships.